Skunk vine (Paederia foetida)

 What does it look like?

-• lower surface lighter in colour and the veins lined with transparent, bristly hairs
+• lighter green underneath, veins lined with transparent, bristly hairs

-• white to cream with dark purplish red centre
+• white to cream outside and dark purplish red inside

 • 7–11 mm long

-• green when unripe, maturing to light brown, yellow or reddish-brown
+• light brown to yellow or reddish-brown when ripe

 Where is it found?

-Skunk vine has naturalised in the Greater Sydney region.
+In NSW, skunk vine has been found in several locations in the Greater Sydney region.

-It is native to eastern and southern Asia
+It is native to East Asia and South-East Asia.

 Maps and records